mttschltz/kittythinks/content/curious-greens-a-brief-look-at-some-mythical-plants.md

 _Mythology, history and cryptobotany have also produced plants that can do much more._

-_This is an overview of a small selection of mythtical plants, what they are, what they can do, how to get them and if there might be some reality behind the myth!_
+_Here's a small selection of mythtical plants - what they are, what they can do, how to get them and if there might be some reality behind the myth!_

 #